 The second character in an OBD II will be a zero if it is a generic code, or a "1" if it is a dealer enhanced code (specific to that particular vehicle application).

 The third character in the code identifies the system where the fault occurred.
 Numbers 1 and 2 are for fuel or air metering problems, 3 is for ignition problems or engine misfire, 4 is for auxiliary emission controls, 5 relates to idle speed control problems, 6 is for computer or output circuit faults, and 7 and 8 relate to transmission problems.

 Generic codes that are common to all vehicle manufacturers can be accessed using any basic scan tool that is OBD II-compliant.
-Unfortunately, most older scan tools will not work on the newer OBD II systems, and have to be replaced with a tool that has the proper hardware and software to read OBD II codes and other diagnostic information.
+However, older first-generation scan tool that were made pre-OBD II cannot read codes on the newer vehicles.
+You need an OBD II compliant scan tool to read the fault codes and system data.

 Also, some scan tools do not have all the OEM codes for all makes, particularly many European applications.
 Accessing the OEM-specific enhanced codes may require using a dealer scan tool, which can be very expensive.

 If an emissions problem is being caused by engine misfire, the OBD II light will flash as the misfire is occurring.
 But the light will not come on the first time a misfire problem is detected.
 It will come on only if the misfire continues during a second drive cycle and will set a P0300 series code.